Santa Cruz County

 Patagonia-Sonoita Creek Preserve is the centerpiece of Santa Cruz County’s birding hot spots.
 This sanctuary, owned and managed by The Nature Conservancy, is one of the best birding spots in the Southwest.
 This lush riparian area provides habitat for over 200 species of birds plus rare fish, frogs, and plants.
 Gray Hawks nest in the large Fremont Cottonwoods along the creek, and Zone-tailed and Common Black-Hawks are occasionally seen.
 Over 20 species of flycatchers have been recorded on the preserve, including Thick-billed Kingbird and Northern Beardless-Tyrannulet.
 Recent rarities include the first known Sinaloa Wren in the United States.
 The preserve is on the west side of Patagonia; turn off Hwy 82 at Fourth Avenue, then follow the signs to the visitor center.

 The Nature Conservancy charges a general admission fee of $5.00 per person for adult non-members, $3.00 per person for adult members of TNC.
 Children under 16 and Patagonia residents are admitted free.
 Admission is valid for 7 days from the date of purchase; annual passes are available.
 The preserve is closed Mondays and Tuesdays year round, and visiting hours vary seasonally.
-For current access schedule and additional information, please visit the TNC Web site.
+For current access schedule and additional information, please visit TNC’s Patagonia-Sonoita Creek Preserve Web page.